 Are you totally excited that you’re bringing a puppy home for the first time?

-Bringing a puppy home for the first time can be a little stressful.
-You’ll want to have everything ready for your new bundle of joy and a routine in mind.
+Bringing your new puppy home for the first time can seem to be a little stressful.
+So, You’ll want to have everything ready for your new bundle of joy and a good routine in mind for your new pet.

 Learn from some of my earlier mistakes.

 Starting with your home.

 One day I went to charge my laptop and then realized I couldn’t because the wire was all chewed up by my new puppy at the time.
 (Yes, that happened to me).